Let’s start off with a little test-yourself time!

 Instead, dyslexia is a language-based reading difficulty.
 The typical deficit of a student with dyslexia is in the phonological core of language.
 Students with dyslexia have deficits in phonemic awareness and phonics; they have a hard time connecting the print on the page to speech sounds in order to access the language underneath.
 Remember the Simple View post?
 Dyslexia is a difficulty with the “D,” or decoding, part of the equation.

 Many students in the beginning stages of learning to connect print to speech commonly flip or reverse letters while these are becoming more solidified in memory.
 A chair is still a chair if we hold it upside-down.
 But if we hold a “b” upside-down, it becomes a “p.”
-This is something ALL brains need to learn during those beginning stages of learning to read.
+This is something ALL brains need to learn during those beginning stages of learning to read because we recycle a part of our brain that was used to recognize things that can be flipped, like faces, and still recognized, to now learn letters.
 Letters can’t be turned or flipped like virtually every other object in space.
 Students at-risk for dyslexia sometimes seem to “get stuck” in the beginning stages of learning to read and might flip or reverse letters when writing much longer than their peers.
 This suggests a need for explicit instruction in phonics and handwriting, connecting speech to print… not a visual or perceptual issue.

 Phonemic awareness is the ability to notice, distinguish, and manipulate the smallest sounds in our language that make a difference in a word’s meaning, like /k/, /ch/ or /ĕ/.
 When students read an unfamiliar word, one way is to recognize the sound each letter or group of letters makes, then blend those sounds together to pronounce the word as a synthesized whole.
 To synthesize those sounds together requires the phonemic awareness skill of blending.
 To spell unfamiliar words, the opposite happens.
 Students segment the sounds and assign a letter to each sound in the word.